crschmidt/mygengo-python/README.md

 it very much seems like a GET.
 Bears a striking similarity to PyGengo.postTranslationJobs().

 ### Parameters:
 - _jobs_: Required.
-An Array of Jobs to run up to myGengo.
+An Dictionary of Jobs to run up to myGengo.

 ### Example:
     from pygengo import PyGengo